jaredo/jeigen/README.md

 # License

-Jeigen is available under MPL v2 license, http://mozilla.org/MPL/2.0/
+This fork of Jeigen is available under GPL3.0 license.
+See https://www.gnu.org/licenses/gpl-3.0.en.html.

 # News